-Based on the results of the study, the conclusions of this study are as follows: a.
+Based on the results 11 the study, the conclusions of this study are as follows: a.
 Economic literacy has a significant influence on the economic welfare of coastal communities.
-This means that an increase in the economic literacy coefficient will give a positive increase to the economic prosperity of the pesisisr community in North Minahasa Regency.
+This means that an increase in the economic literacy coefficient will give a positive increase to the economic preserity of the pesisisr community in North Minahasa Regency.

-- b.
-Social capital has a significant influence on the economic welfare of coastal communities.
-This means that the increase in the coefficient of social capital will provide a positive increase in the economic prosperity of pesisisr communities in North Minahasa Regency. - c.
+c.
 Economic literacy and social capital together have a significant effect on the economic prosperity of pesisisr communities in North Minahasa Regency.